rbind/blog.jemu.name/content/post/2014-12-19-something-something-tvshowstwentyfourteen.md

 If you loved it: Okay kewl.

 ## In the Flesh
-The usualy zombie story done different.
+The usual zombie story done different.
 We've all seen the usualy zombie outbreak armageddon survival shit often enough, but what happens if after the outbreak, a *cure* is found and former zombies are re-introduced in society?
 Nice thought experiment featuring a gay protagonist, which is also nice.

 ## Gravity Falls
-Because everybody loved cartoons that are only theoretically suitable for kids.
+Because everybody loves cartoons that are only theoretically suitable for kids.

 ## Fullmetal Alchemist: Brotherhood
 I watched Fullmetal Alchemist minus the Brotherhood before I watched FMA:B, and even though the plots (and endings) diverge greatly, I still think I preferred the character development and backstories of minor characters in FMA.
 However, watching FMA:B felt like a tearduct-teasing summary through the first half of the show, which was nice, and followed it up with a, in my opinion, more satisfying conclusion to the story.